cosmofur/EX716/docs/lesson07.md

 # 📚 EX716 Assembler - Lesson 7: Standard Library Overview

-The EX716 core CPU is intentionally minimalist, but real-world programs need more functionality than 52 instructions can offer.
+The EX716 core CPU is intentionally minimalist, but real-world programs need more functionality than the core instruction set can offer.
 Rather than baking everything into the core, functionality is extended using a set of modular, loadable **libraries** (`.ld` files).

 These libraries are written in EX716 macro assembly and provide features traditionally handled by OS calls or high-level runtime environments.